salauddinkhan1986/salauddin_portfolio/index.md

 *Skilled Used**: Python.Pandas and sklearn

-**Project Objective**: Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.
+**Project Objective**: The classification goal is to predict if the client will subscribe a term deposit (variable y).

-**Quantifiable Result:** We could predict the rental bike count resulting in 78% Accuracy.
+**Quantifiable Result:** We could predict the term deposit count resulting in 90% Accuracy.
-- Used Linear Regression to predict the number of bikes rented in the city of Seoul
+- Used Logistic Regression to predict the number of peaople term deposit in the a Portuguese bank.
 - The data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
-- Fit a multiple linear regression model with high prediction accuracy through iteration
+- Fit a multiple logistic regression model with high prediction accuracy through iteration

 ***